 Costa Rica is a wild animal when it comes to types of transportation, especially driving.
-People aren’t always the courteous of drivers but can also be the most helpful in emergency situations.
+People aren’t always the most courteous drivers but they can also be the most helpful in emergency situations.
 By far the best form of Transportation in Costa Rica is flying with any of the domestic flight services.
-If you want to cut your travel time down to just and hour or less that is the way to go.
-And Flights come and go at a variety of times.
+Booking a domestic flight can potentially save you time, let you see Costa Rica destinations from above and take away the stress the comes along with ground transportation.

 Costa Rica is coming up in the world you will find a direct flight from all over the place especially North America.
 We have included a list of all the direct flight and interactive map to help you enjoy planning your trip.